Welcome to Saint Louis University

 - How do I get to campus?
 Please check the information provided at Arriving in the USA.

 - Do I need to check-in with International Services?
 Yes.
-We will complete the required check-in at the international student orientation.
-Please bring your I-20/DS-2019, passport, and I-94 card (white card that you receive at the border) with you to the orientation.
+We will complete the required check-in at Orientation.
+Please bring your I-20/DS-2019, passport, and I-94 card (white card that you receive at the border) with you to the Orientation.
 You should also know your local address in St. Louis and emergency contact's address and phone number.

 - Do students that have been in the U.S. need to attend orientation?
 Yes.
 Although the immigration rules may not change from school to school, policies and procedures for following the rules may differ.
 We will guide you through our processes for maintaining your status.
 Also, we will give you more information about being a student at Saint Louis University.
 Finally, our staff enjoys meeting all the new international students!

 - What do I need to know about my immigration status in the U.S.?
 We will cover information about your I-20/DS-2019, visa, and the basic rules about staying "in status" or legal while you study at SLU.
 If you want to learn more, please explore the link titled, Visa and Immigration.

 - When will I register for courses?
 An academic or faculty advisor can help you plan your course schedule.

 - Fully admitted freshmen (first year of undergraduate studies) and transfer students from abroad will have a scheduled time to meet with their advisor during Orientation and register for classes at that time.

 - Transfer students from another U.S. institution that will be on campus earlier than Orientation can contact their advisor directly for more information about registration or wait until orientation week to register for classes.